-Our work is at the forefront of reshaping healthcare data sharing by exploring the synergistic potential of FL and blockchain technologies.
-Our approach addresses the critical needs of secure, efficient, and patient-centric healthcare data sharing in a world increasingly driven by data.
+Our work is at the forefront of reshaping healthcare datasharing by exploring the synergistic potential of FL and blockchain technologies.
+Our approach addresses the critical needs of secure, efficient, and patient-centric healthcare datasharing in a world increasingly driven by data.
 We propose an innovative framework that enables healthcare institutions, researchers, and patients to share data securely and efficiently.
 This approach not only enhances patient care and accelerates medical research but also promises greater accuracy in diagnoses, personalized treatment options, and rapid advancements in medical science.
 The primary driving force behind our work is the need to bridge the gap between collaborative healthcare research and the imperative to protect patient data privacy.
-Our proposed decentralized data-sharing model effectively resolves the traditional tradeoff between sharing and privacy.
+Our proposed decentralized data-sharing model effectively resolves the traditional trade-off between sharing and privacy.
 It aligns with stringent regulatory requirements while boosting efficiency, transparency, and trust in the healthcare sector.
-The main contributions of this article are encapsulated in the development of a groundbreaking, patient-centric framework for healthcare data sharing in the 6G era, integrating FL and blockchain technologies.
+The main contributions of this paper are encapsulated in the development of a groundbreaking, patient-centric framework for healthcare data-sharing in the 6G era, integrating FL and blockchain technologies.
 This integration is poised to revolutionize the healthcare landscape, fostering advancements in research, improving patient care, and ensuring regulatory compliance, all while maintaining a steadfast focus on patient privacy.
-We offer a comprehensive solution to decentralized data sharing, setting a new standard in healthcare information exchange.
+We offer a comprehensive solution to decentralized data-sharing, setting a new standard in healthcare information exchange.

-- 1) Innovative Integration of Technologies: We propose a novel framework combining FL and blockchain for healthcare data sharing.
-This synergy addresses complex challenges related to data security and efficient sharing, ensuring a patient-centric approach. - 2) Privacy-Preserving Data-Sharing Model: Our work introduces a privacy-preserving framework for health-care data sharing.
-By amalgamating FL's capability to train models without exposing raw data and blockchain's strength in maintaining data integrity, we ensure patient information's confidentiality and immutability. - 3) Empowerment of Patients in Data Sharing: The proposed model enhances patient empowerment by allowing them to maintain control over their healthcare data.
+- Innovative Integration of Technologies: We propose a novel framework combining FL and blockchain for healthcare data-sharing.
+This synergy addresses complex challenges related to data security and efficient sharing, ensuring a patient-centric approach. - 2) Privacy-Preserving data-sharing Model: Our work introduces a privacy-preserving framework for healthcare data-sharing.
+By amalgamating FL's capability to train models without exposing raw data and blockchain's strength in maintaining data integrity, we ensure patient information's confidentiality and immutability. - 3) Empowerment of Patients in data-sharing: The proposed model enhances patient empowerment by allowing them to maintain control over their healthcare data.
 Blockchain technology enables patients to participate in medical research while actively preserving data ownership. - 4) Healthcare Use Case Application: We demonstrate the practical applicability of our framework through a healthcare use case.
-This approach leads to more accurate medical models, personalized treatment options, and improved patient care, revolutionizing healthcare.

-5) Bridging the Privacy-Utility Gap in Healthcare: Our framework addresses the critical balance between collaborative healthcare research and patient data privacy, aligning with stringent regulatory standards and enhancing transparency and trust in healthcare data sharing.
+This approach leads to more accurate medical models, personalized treatment options, and improved patient care, revolutionizing healthcare. - 5) Bridging the Privacy-Utility Gap in Healthcare: Our framework addresses the critical balance between collaborative healthcare research and patient data privacy, aligning with stringent regulatory standards and enhancing transparency and trust in healthcare data-sharing.

-B. Related Work
+B. Related work

-Industry 4.0 is characterized by integrating several cuttingedge technologies, such as the Industrial IoT, artificial intelligence (AI)-including augmented intelligence, big data analytics, ML, and deep learning (DL)-and edge-fog cloud computing.
-These technologies are driving the next phase of digital transformation [28], [29], [30].
-However, unlocking the full potential of IIoT requires cross-company collaboration, such as multiparty computation, pooled analyses, data sharing, and data exchanging within a network of collaborators or organizations, which is essential to overcome the significant fragmentation of data.
-Integrating FL, blockchain technology, and healthcare data sharing has been an increasing interest and research area.
+Industry 4.0 is characterized by integrating several cuttingedge technologies, such as the Industrial IoT, Artificial Intelligence (AI) - including augmented intelligence, big data analytics, ML, and Deep Learning (DL) - and edge-fog cloud computing.
+These technologies are driving the next phase of digital transformation [29]-[31].
+However, unlocking the full potential of IIoT requires cross-company collaboration, such as multi-party computation, pooled analyses, data-sharing, and data exchanging within a network of collaborators or organizations, which is essential to overcome the significant fragmentation of data.
+Integrating FL, blockchain technology, and healthcare data-sharing has been an increasing interest and research area.
 Numerous studies have examined the technologies individually and in conjunction to address the pressing challenges of healthcare data privacy, security, and collaborative research.
-Table I summarizes the comparison of existing related work.